Tips for Summer Vacation for Families with Children

 Sleep Routine Should Continue During Vacation

 Disruption of the sleep cycle negatively affects the immune system.
-Therefore, during vacation, pay attention to ensure your child does not go to bed and wake up much later than usual.
-Be as meticulous about sleep routine as you are at home.
+Therefore, pay attention to ensure your child does not go to bed and wake up much later than usual during vacation.
+Be as meticulous about sleep routines as you are at home.

 (Recommendations: Pediatric Health and Diseases Specialist Dr. Elif Köşeli Şahin)